onc-healthit/api-resource-guide/docs/g10-criterion.md

 <!-- $ref{g-10:CCG["Paragraph (g)(10)(ii)(A)"], tabbed} -->
 ??? quote "*Clarifications included in the (g)(10) CCG that apply to paragraph § 170.315(g)(10)(ii)(A)*"
 	- All data elements indicated as “mandatory” and “must support” by the standards and implementation specifications must be supported and are in scope for testing.
+	- The § 170.315(g)(10) certification criterion requires Health IT Modules to support API-enabled “read” services for single and multiple patients.
+“Read” services include those that allow authenticated and authorized third-party applications to view EHI through a secure API.
+These services specifically exclude “write” capabilities, where authenticated and authorized third-party applications would be able to create or modify EHI through a secure API.

 *Additional Clarifications to the (g)(10) CCG:*